-This crave-worthy homemade vegan Maple Mustard Dressing whips up in a matter of seconds!
-Pour it over your salads, roasted veggies, or any dish that could use a little flavor boost.
-It’s made with hemp seeds, so it’s oil-free and nut-free.
+Sweet and tangy homemade vegan Maple Mustard Dressing whips up in a matter of seconds!
+Think of it as a creamy, non-dairy, bee-free version of honey mustard dressing.
+Pour it over your salads, use it as a sauce for roasted veggies, or drizzle it over any dish that could use a little flavor boost.
+It makes a great dip for appetizers, too.
+This easy salad dressing recipe is made with hemp seeds, so it’s oil-free and nut-free.
+And of course, it’s dairy-free and gluten-free.

 Throughout the summer, I shared some of my favorite salad dressings and veggie dips, including Caesar,Thousand Island, and Green Goddess.
 This vegan Maple Mustard Dressing is one of my favorite condiments for autumn.